Michaels-Dickson Scholars Program

 - be nominated by an adult outside his family (i.e. a current or former teacher, school principal or guidance counselor, minister or scoutmaster, or a McCallie alumnus),

-- submit a complete application for boarding admission, and complete an on-campus interview.
+- Submit a complete application and an on-campus interview by January 1, 2022.

 Nominees compete for full and partial merit scholarships, some qualifying for additional need-based financial aid.
 The most competitive nominees have met or exceeded the following standards: